pcroland/deew/README.md

 - ffprobe
 - Dolby Encoding Engine

+# Dolby Encoding Engine installation
+- install your DEE
+  - for TrueHD encoding support you need the Windows version.
+  - if you use WSL1 use the Windows version for better performance.
+  - if you use the Windows version of DEE under Linux (and not from WSL) / macOS install `wine-binfmt`
+- place your `license.lic` file next to the DEE binary

-# Installation
+# deew installation
+## with standalone build (Windows / Linux)
+- grab the latest build from: [https://github.com/pcroland/deew/releases](https://github.com/pcroland/deew/releases)
+- `deew` will create a config file on the first run, choose where you want to keep it
+- run `deew`

+## with Python environment (Windows / Linux / macOS)
+- install `python` and `pip` if you don't have it already
 ```sh
 git clone https://github.com/pcroland/deew
 cd deew
 pip install -r requirements.txt
 ```
-- copy `config.toml.example` to `config.toml` and edit the settings
-- install your DEE (if you use WSL use the Win version for better performance)
-- place your `license.lic` file next to the DEE binary

-You can also grab a standalone exe from here: [https://github.com/pcroland/deew/releases](https://github.com/pcroland/deew/releases)\
-*(Doesn't require you to have Python and/or libraries installed)*
+- `deew` will create a config file on the first run
+- run `deew`

 # Usage
 ```